canorve/GALFITools/docs/usage.rst

 .. _routine-getBarSize:
-**getBarSize** computes the barsize from a composed Sersic model: Bulge, bar and disk.
+**getBarlength** computes the barsize from a composed Sersic model: Bulge, bar and disk.
 .
-It assumes that bar is a gaussian (Sersic index = 0.5) and it is positioned as a second component in galfit file galfit.XX
+It assumes the bar is positioned as a second component in galfit file galfit.XX.
+Bar can be a Ferrer model.

 ::

-  usage: getBarSize [-h] [-d DIS] [-n NUMCOMP] [-o OUT] [-p] [-rx RANX RANX] GalfitFile
+  usage: getBarlength [-h] [-d DIS] [-n NUMCOMP] [-o OUT] [-p] [-r] [-rx RANX RANX] GalfitFile

-  getBarSize: gets the bar size from Sersic models: Bulge, Bar and disk.
-It assumes that bar is galfit component 2

   positional arguments:
-    GalfitFile            Galfit File containing the Sersics components bulge, bar, disk
+    GalfitFile            GALFIT file

   options:
-    -h, --help            show this help message and exit -d DIS, --dis DIS     Maximum distance among components -n NUMCOMP, --numcomp NUMCOMP
+    -h, --help            show this help message and exit -d DIS, --dis DIS     maximum distance among components -n NUMCOMP, --numcomp NUMCOMP
+                          number of component to be selected
-                          Number of component where it'll obtain center of all components, default = 1 -o OUT, --out OUT     output DS9 ellipse region file -p, --plot            makes plot of double derivatives and Kappa radius -rx RANX RANX, --ranx RANX RANX
+    -o OUT, --out OUT     output DS9 ellipse region -p, --plot            plots a file of kappa and break radius -r, --red             If activated, DS9 region ellipse is red -rx RANX RANX, --ranx RANX RANX
-                          x-axis range to search for the Break and Kappa radius: xmin - xmax
+                          range of radius to search for barlength